 We have pointed to this abuse before only to be shouted down by representatives of the immigration industry who attacked anyone referring to this obvious and perniciously-widening problem (for example, see our August 2020 briefing).

 As the Home Office themselves state in the introduction to their analysis: “Most people detained within the UK following immigration offences raised an issue while in detention (most commonly an asylum claim), and these people were almost always released while the issue was considered.
 However, few people subsequently received a positive decision.
 Some types of issue have become more common in recent years while others have reduced, but overall there has been a clear increase in issues being raised.”

 Such abuse is only encouraged by the ongoing deterioration in immigration enforcement in recent years (see brief).

-It is time for decisive action to fix these mounting problems and to tackle abuse of asylum and human trafficking provisions which are both increasingly making a mockery of the law-abiding, tax-paying citizens of this country.
+It is time for decisive action to fix these mounting problems and to tackle abuse of asylum and human trafficking provisions.